theuntamed839/AtomDB/AtomDB/Docs/Overview.md

     1. for entries of 50000, and k and v size 1024 both.
     2. common saved ~50000 bytes and compression ate 700000 bytes.
     3. common prefix saved but compression didnt, (mind random class was used to generate byte data)
+32. Try to get rid of guava library, otherwise try to use guava library extensively.

 # Bottlenecks